 Digging is one of the most common ways dogs escape from the yard.
-It can be a hard behavior to stop because digging is a natural, instinctual behavior for dogs.
+It can be hard to keep dogs from digging, because comes so natural to dogs.

 Dogs dig for a number of reasons: